postcss/postcss-safe-parser/README.md

      title="Philosopher’s stone, logo of PostCSS"
      src="http://postcss.github.io/postcss/logo.svg">

-Fault tolerance CSS parser for [PostCSS].
-It will fix any find syntax errors in CSS, so it will parse any input string.
+A fault-tolerant CSS parser for [PostCSS], which will find & fix syntax errors, capable of parsing any input.
 It is useful for:

 * Parse legacy code with many hacks.
 For example, it can parse all examples from [Browserhacks].